Baby's All Right

 Baby's All Right is a bar and music venue in the Williamsburg neighborhood of Brooklyn.
 The venue is known as a hub for Brooklyn's indie music scene, and its programming ranges from rock and jazz to electronic and experimental.
-Notable acts have included SZA, Billie Eilish, A$AP Rocky, and Ariel Pink.
+Notable acts have included SZA, Lorde, Billie Eilish, Janani K. Jha, A$AP Rocky, and Ariel Pink.

 History

 Baby's All Right opened in 2013 in the former production facility of Hygrade Food Products, a historic hot dog manufacturer.
 The venue was co-founded by bookers Zachary Mexico and Billy Jones and constructed by Hecho, Inc. The venue was part of an indie music revival in Williamsburg that included the openings of several small venues in 2012 and 2013.

 The venue has cultivated a reputation for booking acts at the forefront of indie music; Byline called it a leading presenter of the 2020s "indie sleaze revival."
 In 2017, the venue's commercial success led its owners to pursue a location in Los Angeles' Chinatown neighborhood; it is not clear if the new venue ever opened.

+The bar became part of a social media feud when, in 2017, it posted a picture of what it said was Kendall Jenner's $24 bar tab with no tip; the Instagram post's caption read, "Don't forget to tip your bartender."
+Jenner said she had tipped in cash.

 In 2024, the owners said Baby's All Right would pursue an expansion into Manhattan's East Village, moving into the space on Avenue A formerly occupied by the music bar Baker Falls.

-The bar became part of a social media feud when, in 2017, it posted a picture of what it said was Kendall Jenner's $24 bar tab with no tip; the Instagram post's caption read, "Don’t forget to tip your bartender."
-Jenner said she had tipped in cash.
+This venue, named Night Club 101, opened in 2025.

-In 2025, the venue was referenced in the lyrics of Lorde's song "What Was That".
+In April 2025, the venue was referenced in the lyrics of Lorde's song "What Was That".

 Co-founder and owner Billy Jones died on June 7, 2025 at the age of 45 from glioblastoma.